Navajo Nation Crystal Trading Post Floor Rug with Serrated Diamonds

 Once Known Native American Weaver

-This early twentieth century rug was woven in the area of Crystal Trading Post in the Chuska Mountains of New Mexico.
-The Chuska Mountain Range runs along the Arizona-New Mexico border and lies within Apache County in Arizona and McKinley and San Juan Counties in New Mexico.
-Crystal Trading Post is on one side of the mountain and Two Gray Hills on the other side.
-The famous former trader at Crystal was J. B. Moore, who departed there in 1911.
+This early twentieth-century rug was woven in the region of the Crystal Trading Post, located in the Chuska Mountains of northwestern New Mexico.
+The Chuska Range runs along the Arizona–New Mexico border, crossing through Apache County in Arizona and McKinley and San Juan Counties in New Mexico.
+Crystal Trading Post sits on one side of the range, with Two Grey Hills on the other, both long associated with exceptional Navajo weaving traditions.
+The best-known trader at Crystal was J. B. Moore, who operated the post until his departure in 1911.

 Condition: very good condition

-Provenance: this Navajo Nation Crystal Trading Post Floor Rug with Serrated Diamonds is from the estate of the clients to whom we sold this a decade ago.
+Provenance: this Navajo Nation Crystal Trading Post Floor Rug with Serrated Diamonds comes from the estate of the clients who purchased it from us about a decade ago.

 Recommended Reading: One Hundred Years of Navajo Rugs by Marian E. Rodee